Portuguese Navy: Activity since 1990

-Since 1990, the Portuguese Navy participated in various long-range missions where it has effectively conducted Portugal's foreign policy, using its units solely or integrated in vaster campaigns articulated with the Portuguese Army and the Portuguese Air Force.
+Since 1990, the Portuguese Navy has participated in various long-range missions where it has effectively conducted Portugal's foreign policy, using its units solely or integrated in vaster campaigns articulated with the Portuguese Army and the Portuguese Air Force.
 The Portuguese Navy has been especially active in peace-enforcement campaigns using combat ships, helicopter missions and special force marine detachments in amphibious and air evacuation of Portuguese nationals and other foreign civilians from dangerous war zones in Sub-Saharan Africa.
 The most notable missions performed were in Bolama (Guinea-Bissau, 1990), Luanda (Angola, 1992), and Bissau (Guinea-Bissau, 1998 and again in 1999).
 In these theatres the Portuguese Armed Forces set up secure zones amidst the combat areas, and evacuation units, sometimes operated by Portuguese Army special forces or Portuguese Marines Special Actions Detachment (DAE) to retrieve civilians from hot-spots and evacuate them onto frigates stationed off-shore or onto Portuguese Air Force C-130 Hercules transports, as in Angola in 1992.

 The Portuguese Navy has also actively participated in several international peace-keeping and peace-enforcing efforts in conjunction with other NATO, United Nations or European Union forces in numerous theatres, distant from Portuguese territory.

-In the 1990s, the Portuguese Navy is modernized with new vessels that include the s and the Portuguese designed and built s.
-The Navy's aviation is reborn with the reception of Westland Lynx helicopters.
-These new systems greatly increase the Navy's capacity to intervene in the high seas and the shores.
+In the 1990s, the Portuguese Navy was modernized with new vessels that included the s and the Portuguese designed and built s.
+The Navy's aviation was reborn with the reception of Westland Lynx helicopters.
+These new systems greatly increased the Navy's capacity to intervene in the high seas and the shores.